pythonpioneer/rsns-public/README.md

 This public repository documents the private **RSNS backend system**, a scalable geolocation-based alerting backend designed to improve road safety through user-driven hazard reporting.
 Built using **Node.js, TypeScript, Express, MongoDB, and Redis**, this system is under active development and is available for access upon request.

 > ⚠️ Note: The actual implementation is in a private repository due to reasons including sensitive architecture details, API security concerns, and deployment configurations.
 This public repo only contains documentation and project structure details.
-To request access, please get in touch with kumarhritiksinha@gmail.com.
+To request access, please feel free to email me at hi@artnhrk.dev.

 ---